-The existing trail system within the Headland does not provide sufficient access, in line with PBP and best practice management.
-In order to satisfy requirements trails would need to be implemented between the reserve and residential houses, along the western edge of Section C (see Figure 1).

-However due to ecological constraints, the low nature of threat, and past planning decisions, retrospective implementation of fire trails is not considered practical in this case.
+The existing trail system within the Reserve does not provide sufficient access, in line with PBP and best practice management.
+In order to satisfy such requirements trails will need to be implemented between the Reserve and residential houses, along the northern, eastern and western edges.
+However, due to ecological and topographical constraints, as well as past planning decisions, retrospective implementation of fire trails is not considered to be practical in this case.